-While our named executive officers ("NEOs") as listed in EA's Definitive Proxy Statement filed with the SEC on June 16, 2017 ("EA's Proxy Statement") generally receive the same benefits that are available to our other regular, full-time employees, they also receive certain additional benefits, including access to a Company-paid physical examination program, and greater maximum benefit levels for life insurance, AD&D, and long-term disability coverage.
+While our named executive officers ("NEOs") as listed in EA's Definitive Proxy Statement filed with the SEC on June 15, 2018 ("EA's Proxy Statement") generally receive the same benefits that are available to our other regular, full-time employees, they also receive certain additional benefits, including access to a Company-paid physical examination program, and greater maximum benefit levels for life insurance, AD&D and long-term disability coverage.
 We consider these benefits to be standard components of a competitive executive compensation package.
+Our officers with a ranking of vice president and above and certain worldwide studio organization employees also are eligible to participate in the EA Executive and Studio Leadership Digital Game Benefit program.
 Company reimbursed air and ground transportation generally is limited to business travel.
-Pursuant to his employment agreement, Mr. Söderlund is provided with the use of a company car or a monthly car allowance, at his election.
+Pursuant to his employment agreement, Mr. Söderlund was provided with the use of a company car through December 31, 2017.